Two Squares

 Two squares that overlap at four points, as described in the section on the center of a square, also have two squares with two connections to each other.
 So it could be argued that this also is a Two-Headed Dragon even though there are no opposing stones between the two connections.
 Or should we call it Two-Headed Dwarf Dragon?

 On a very small 2-by-2 board, two stones that are placed diagonally also form two squares with two connections to each other.
-One corner stone is omitted from each square by the center of the other square, and then another corner stone is omitted by the property of the edge of the board.
+One elbow stone is omitted from each square by the center of the other square, and then another elbow stone is omitted by the property of the edge of the board.
 This could then also be argued to be a very small Two-Headed Dragon (Two-Headed Baby Dwarf Dragon?).

 1-2 Points